lmagsino/tripkit-api/README.md

 ## About

-TripKit is an all-in-one travel companion app for group trips.
-It combines:
+TripKit is a travel companion app for group trips, helping travelers manage expenses, itineraries, and documents in one place.

-- 📅 **Itinerary Planning** - Collaborative schedules with activities and timelines
+**Core Features:**

-- 💰 **Expense Tracking** - Quick logging with automatic splitting and settlement
+- 💰 **Expense Tracking** - Log expenses with automatic splitting and settlement
+- 📅 **Itinerary Management** - Organize daily activities and schedules
-- 📎 **Document Management** - Centralized storage for travel documents
+- 📎 **Document Storage** - Keep travel documents accessible to the group

-Built specifically for multi-day travel with multi-currency support and real-time collaboration.
+Designed for multi-day group trips with multi-currency support and real-time collaboration.

 ---